Writing

 • Help for Fathers & Mothers in the Home

 Parenting is hard.
-This article begins a conversation about being fathers and mothers – both within our individual homes and the household of God – see also – Household Resource Library.
+This article begins a conversation about being fathers and mothers – both within our individual homes and the household of God.
+It was written originally as an introduction to a collection of resources for parenting.

 A modified version of this article has been published on the diocese’s website.